McMattheww/GVSU-CIS350-text-based-RPG/docs/software_requirements_specification_final.md

 # Software Requirements
-Here is a list specifying the requirments we have met in our final product.
+This document specifies requirments that have been met by our final product delivery, December 11, 2024.

 ## Functional Requirements